 Aside from the volume and variety of food, what I love most about A Chef’s Tour is that they present you with deep local food experiences.
 Most of the eateries we visited are heritage stalls that have been around for generations, many too obscure to be found on Google.
 They’re known largely to locals only, which are exactly the type of places we seek out when we travel.
 Authenticity and longevity are important to us which is why I love going on these tours.

 A word of caution though.
-Ren and I are usually pretty daring when it comes to street food.
+We’re usually pretty daring when it comes to street food.
 We’ll try anything and everything but I had to exercise more restraint in India.
 Before my trip, people warned me about Delhi belly which I can now tell you is a very real thing.
 The water in this country isn’t always safe to consume for foreigners.
 Eat the wrong thing at the wrong stall, and you could find yourself scrambling for a toilet!

 Thankfully, I had the comfort of being with a local guide like Gajendra who knew what he was doing and where to take me.
 We ate only at established food stalls so I had less to worry about.
 Sure, the panipuri with flavored water still worried me, but guess what?
 No Delhi belly even after consuming five.

 I thoroughly enjoyed this food tour and would happily recommend it to anyone visiting Delhi.
 It costs USD 49 per person, inclusive of all food and drink and transportation during the tour.
-As described, it’s possible to book it directly with A Chef’s Tour but you may get a discount if you book it through Get Your Guide.
+As described, you can book it directly on A Chef’s Tour.

 A Chef’s Tour